tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Sending an encrypted SNI {#send-esni}

-In order to send an encrypted SNI, the client MUST first select one of the server ESNIKeyShareEntry values and generate an (EC)DHE share in the matching group.
+In order to send an encrypted SNI, the client MUST first select one of the ESNIConfig values in the ESNIConfigs structure which it is able to process (see
+{{esni-configuration}}).
+It MUST then select one of the KeyShareEntry values in the ESNIConfig and generate an (EC)DHE share in the matching group.
 This share will then be sent to the server in the "encrypted_server_name" extension and used to derive the SNI encryption key.
 It does not affect the (EC)DHE shared secret used in the TLS key schedule.
 The client MUST also select